syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Form-Filling-in-PDF.md

 ## Signature Form Field:

-The PDF viewer allows to add and delete for the signature in the signature form field.
+PDF viewer WPF allows the user to add the signature in the PDF document and provides options to delete the included  signature within the signature field of the PDF document.

 ### Add a signature from signature field

-Clicking the signature box will open the signature pad, requesting the user to draw the signature.
-After drawing the signature, clicking on the apply button will add the signature to the signature form field.
+Clicking the signature box will open the signature pad, requesting the user to draw the signature. clicking on the apply button will add the drawn signature to the signature field.

 ![WPF PDF Viewer Delete a Signature from Signature field](form-filling-images\wpf-pdf-viewer-signature-form-field-add.png)